lmmx/inline-snapshot-phash/README.md

 ## How It Works

-### Property-Based Similarity
+### Visual Property-Based Similarity

 Traditional snapshot testing assumes deterministic processes that produce byte-identical outputs.

-The `phash:` protocol instead snapshots based on perceptual similarity—a property of the image content rather than exact byte matching.
+The `phash:` storage protocol instead snapshots based on perceptual similarity, a property of the image content rather than exact byte matching.

-For example, if 10 test functions each generate a red square (as PNG, JPG, at different sizes), they all produce the same perceptual hash.
-One archived image file serves all 10 tests, and hash comparisons pass without redundant storage.
+For example, if 10 test functions each generate a red square in different ways (as PNG, JPG, at different sizes, etc.), they all produce the same perceptual hash.
+One archived image file serves all 10 tests, and perceptual hash comparisons will pass without saving redundant copies of this shared image.

 ### Storage Flow